Union Square (film)

-Union Square is a 2011 comedy-drama film directed by Nancy Savoca and starring Mira Sorvino, Tammy Blanchard, and Patti LuPone and displays the inner lives of women.
-The film premiered at the Toronto International Film Festival on September 16, 2011.
+Union Square is a 2011 comedy-drama film directed by Nancy Savoca and starring Mira Sorvino, Tammy Blanchard, Patti LuPone and premiered at the Toronto International Film Festival on September 16, 2011.

 Plot

 Two sisters have a reunion together.
 One is about to become married while the other has a stressful life.
 They visit unforeseen places and construct their worlds together while having a reunion.